-Shortly after “Turning Red“ premiered back in February, critics across the press lauded the new Pixar film for its graceful portrayal of coming of age in an immigrant family.
+Shortly after “Turning Red“ premiered in February of this year, critics across the press lauded the new Pixar film for its graceful portrayal of coming of age in an immigrant family.
 But not everyone agreed.

-Aside from the groundbreaking work behind the scenes, “Turning Red” also features an unusual 3D animation style that stands well apart from the typical Pixar look.
-Animator Liu cites anime like “Sailor Moon” and “Tokyo Godfathers” as inspirations, especially for the film’s nostalgic vibes, but audiences will also spot some aspects from Wes Andersen and “Scott Pilgrim vs. the World” in there, too.
+Aside from the groundbreaking work behind the scenes, “Turning Red” also features an unusual 3D animation style that stands apart from the typical Pixar look.
+Animator Liu cites anime like “Sailor Moon” and “Tokyo Godfathers” as inspirations, especially for the film’s nostalgic vibe.
+Audiences will also spot some aspects of Wes Anderson and “Scott Pilgrim vs. the World” in there, too.
 “We like to cherry-pick elements from different films, different influences, and mix them together with our own backgrounds and our own story,” says Liu.
 “Even though Pixar has a wide range of different styles, that is something very unique to Domee’s sensibilities and special to us.
 The animation style needs to be very expressive, so when somebody cries or freaks out, we really want the audience to feel for them.”

-Watching Mei panic at her mother’s overprotectiveness or dissolve into a starry-eyed fangirl over her favorite band, it’s hard not to feel for her.
-“Turning Red” might not cover every single facet of every viewer’s life experiences—no movie ever could.
+Watching Mei panic at her mother’s overprotectiveness or dissolve into a starry-eyed fangirl over her favorite band, 4*TOWN, it’s hard not to feel for her.
+“Turning Red” doesn’t cover every facet of every viewer’s life experiences—no movie could.
 But whether you grew up obsessing over boy bands like Mei and her friends, had your parents embarrass you at school or struggled to make a dream come true, there’s something in here that just about everyone can find relatable.

 This article appeared in Character Media’s Annual 2022 Issue.

 Read our full e-magazine here.